HardlyDifficult/Tutorials/Chapter6.md

 <hr></details>
 <details><summary>What is a RectTransform, how does it differ from a Transform?</summary>

 A RectTransform is the UI version of the Transform used for GameObjects.
-RectTransform inherhits from Transform, adding features specifically for UI positioning such as pivot points and an anchor.
+RectTransform inherits from Transform, adding features specifically for UI positioning such as pivot points and an anchor.
 Anything displayed in a Canvas must use a RectTransform... as that is how Canvas does layout and positioning.

 <hr></details>
 <details><summary>Why use ceiling here?</summary>

 We need to ensure that each iteration of Update increases the points displayed by at least one, if we are not already displaying the final value.
-Without this, it's possible each Update would calculate less than 1 - if we simply cast that means that each update would progress by 0 and therfore never actually display the correct amount.
+Without this, it's possible each Update would calculate less than 1 - if we simply cast that means that each update would progress by 0 and therefore never actually display the correct amount.

 <hr></details>
 <details><summary>What does setting the anchor point / pivot on UI do?</summary>